 While it’s possible some writers can sit down at a computer and simply write out a script (Sylvester Stallone famously locked himself in a room and wrote “Rocky” in just three days), most writers need to plan and plot out the story before they’re able to write the screenplay.
 This prewriting stage may involve collecting ideas for days (or even years!), research, and a more thorough break down of what’s going to occur scene by scene.
 Prewriting can be a lengthy process for some, and short for others, and the level of prewriting detail is dependent on the writer’s needs.
 Some writers complete outlines, or storyboard with notecards.

 When a writer is ready to write their script, they’ll often use formatting software since a traditional screenplay requires a very strict and specific format.
 The downside to this strict format is that it gets in the way and can intimidate some writers.
-That problem will be fixed soon when SoCreate launches its screenwriting platform.
+That problem will be fixed soon when SoCreate launches its screenwriting software.
 They’re completely flipping the script, so anyone with a great idea will be able to write a screenplay!

 The scriptwriting process, like prewriting, varies in length from writer to writer, but it doesn’t stop when the first draft is finished.
 A writer may receive feedback from their manager or agent, from a script doctoring service, or maybe even from a producer.
 They’ll utilize these notes in their next draft of the script.
 How many drafts does a writer write?
 It’ll vary for every script, from three to 100 or more!